jhays/JHAdSupportedTemplate/ReadMe.md

 ####iPhone, iPad, Universal device and orientation support
 ####Dual Ad Service Implementation- Apple iAd/Google AdMob (AdMob Includes user targeting options)

-Utilize this project template to monetize your app with Ads and In-App-Purchases (IAP available on the in-app-purchases branch).
+Utilize this project template to monetize your app with Ads and In-App-Purchases (IAP available on the in-app-purchase branch).

 If you have an existing project, you can also transfer the AdSupportedViewController into your own project.